Updated: Aug 6

 What is Growth Hacking?

 While many traditional businesses have taken a more tried and tested approach slow, steady, organic growth over time.
 However none of it can be compared to the successful growth hacking strategies that have delivered almost unbelievable sky rocketing growth rates to old and new businesses in very short durations of time.
 Many of the new age startup companies largely from the technology sector have achieved all their success from growth hacking.
 Not just the large tech companies like Facebook, Airbnb, and Uber even the hundreds and thousands of new startup companies.
 With just a few employees they have doubled or more, their earnings and customer base within the first few years of operation.
-All of these companies have something in common, they have growth teams focusing on growth hacking in a big way.
-So lets quickly understand how to growth hack your business?
+All of these companies have something in common, they have acquired huge data lists of their target prospects not just email ids and have studied multiple data points to understand the needs, pain points and interests of their prospects and have built products that delight them.

 1 Growth hacking is a process.